 c. eQSL confirmations must be verified by yourself before award submission using the "Verify eQSL" function.
 Only confirmations from "Authenticity Guaranteed" members of eQSL will be accepted.

 d.
-Physical QSL Cards must be verified by two licensed amateurs using the "Verify Paper QSL" function.
+Physical QSL Cards must be verified by one licensed amateurs using the "Verify Paper QSL" function.
 If requested by the WIA, the QSL cards must be forwarded to the Awards Committee for checking.
 Do not send QSL cards with application.

 6. A valid QSO, for HF award purposes:

 a.
 Must be made from and to, land-based, or permanently moored vessels [proof required], using direct terrestrial propagation via the same mode and band.

 b.
 QSO's made on 'nets' are acceptable as long as the basic QSO information [callsign & signal report] is exchanged and confirmed unassisted.

 c.
 Contacts made via any other means are not acceptable, such as cross-band, via a repeater, airborne, IRLP, or any other means that is deemed to be unacceptable by the Awards Committee.

 d.
 Each QSO claimed for credit must include contemporaneous direct initiation by the operator on both sides of the QSO.
 Initiation of a QSO may be locally or by remote.
 The intent of this rule is to prohibit credit for QSO’s that involve automated “robots”.
 (Effective from 1-Jan-2020)